Email: soha@forwardtraining.me

 Risk Tolerance

-How individuals and teams interpret uncertainty.
+How individuals and teams evaluate uncertainty and exposure.

 Alignment Discipline